Machu Picchu Ticket 153 articles

 The trip to Machu Picchu for the second time

-If you’re visiting Machu Picchu with friends for the second time, it’s best to choose a different adventure, especially in Machu Picchu.
-Then one of the best options is the “Machu Picchu with Mountain (Route 1A)” ticket.
+If you’re visiting Machu Picchu for the second time, it’s best to choose a different adventure, so you can experience the archaeological site from a different angle.
+One of the best options is the “Machu Picchu with Mountain (Route 1A)” ticket.

 But the most striking feature of this ticket is that it includes the hiking route to the summit of Machu Picchu Mountain.
-This hike is uphill for almost 2.5 kilometers until reaching 3,082 meters above sea level at the top of this mountain.
-This is the most challenging hiking route at Machu Picchu.
+This hike is uphill for almost 2.5 kilometers until reaching 3,082 meters above sea level, at the top of this mountain.
+This is the longest hiking route at Machu Picchu.
 An average visitor can complete the hike to the summit in two hours or a little more.

-The Machu Picchu with Mountain ticket is available year-round but only for tourists over 18 years of age.
+The Machu Picchu with Mountain ticket is available year-round, but only for tourists over 12 years old.

 The Machu Picchu with Mountain ticket has the following prices and discounts: